 Even if you live here, exploring San Francisco's eclectic neighborhoods makes a fun day out, and with City Guides, it's also free.
-Founded in 1978, the non-profit organization has more than 200 trained volunteers who lead history and architectural walking tours to a combination of tried-and-true and off-the-beaten-path locales.
+Founded in 1978, the nonprofit organization has more than 200 trained volunteers who lead history and architectural walking tours to a combination of tried-and-true and off-the-beaten-path locales.
 Interested in Alfred Hitchcock's San Francisco?
 There's a tour for that.
-Art Deco in the Marina?
-Glass in Architecture?
+Art deco in the marina?
+Glass in architecture?
 Chinatown's temples and tongs?
 City Guides has you covered.
 The online schedule is chockablock with fun and informative tours.
 No need to make a reservation.
-Just turn up on time at the place designated in the online schedule.
+Just turn up on time at the place designated online.
 Tours last one- to one-and-a-half hours.
-City Guides is sponsored by the San Francisco Public Library and are a San Francisco Parks Alliance partner.
+City Guides is sponsored by the San Francisco Public Library and is a San Francisco Parks Alliance partner.
 Though tours are free, donations are appreciated.

 Have you been here?
 Share a tip or a photo with fellow travelers.